Duyen-codes/Easybank-landing-page-fem/README-template.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+some of your major learnings while working through this project.
+Writing these out and providing code samples of areas I want to highlight is a great way to reinforce my own knowledge.

-To see how you can add code snippets, see below:
+- Element [ul] not allowed as child of element [ul]

 ```html
 <h1>Some HTML code I'm proud of</h1>